devjuliusotto/devjuliusotto/README.md

 ### Education

 I am currently studying at Rice University (Houston, United States) in person, where I'm enrolled in the ESL program.
-In addition to this, I am participating in advanced bootcamps focusing on Machine Learning, Cloud Architecture, and AI Engineering.
+In addition to this, I am participating in Tech Summer Minor Degrees focusing on Machine Learning & AI and Data Science.

 At FIAP (São Paulo, Brazil), I am pursuing my graduation degree in ADS (Analysis and Development of Systems), where I am learning the following programming languages: